timharek/timharek.no/content/blog/2025-03-04-subscribe-via-email.md

 Not everyone uses RSS, and some even prefer to subscribe via email for their online consumption outside of social media and such.
 And now you can!

-I signed up for [Buttondown] today, and I opted for their basic plan to simply the process of not having to copy/paste my posts over.
+I signed up for [Buttondown] today, and I opted for their basic plan to simplify the process of not having to copy/paste my posts over.
 Buttondown uses my RSS-feed to fetch the latest posts and send them out as a newsletter.
 It can do it automatically, but to begin with I prefer to click the "send"-button.